 - Get the animal away from the source of contamination, taking care not to be contaminated yourself.
-If necessary, wear appropriate personal protective equipment. - Take the animal to a vet or contact a vet immediately, keeping the animal sheltered and resting. - If possible, give the vet the product labels.
-Otherwise, give the name of the products and their active ingredients. - Phone the Wildlife Incident Investigation Scheme (WIIS) on 0800 321 600 for an incident involving any creature (except fish).
-This means not only wild mammals, birds and pets but also bees or other insects, worms and other creatures. - For incidents involving fish, phone the Environment Agency on 0800 807060. - Do not touch any dead animals, unprotected baits, pesticides or containers, and never try to unblock a badger sett or fox earth which may have been gassed. - If it is safe to do so, cover any dead animals or pesticides until they can be disposed of or safely removed to be analysed.
+If necessary, wear appropriate personal protective equipment. - Take the animal to a vet or contact a vet immediately, keeping the animal sheltered and resting. - ▶ Phone the Wildlife Incident Investigation Scheme (WIIS) on 0800 321 600 for an incident involving any creature (except fish).
+This means not only wild mammals, birds and pets but also bees or other insects, worms and other creatures. - Year For incidents involving fish, phone the Scottish Environment Protection Agency on 0800 807060. - Do not touch any dead animals, unprotected baits, pesticides or containers, and never try to unblock a badger sett or fox earth which may have been gassed. - If it is safe to do so, cover any dead animals or pesticides until they can be disposed of or safely removed to be analysed.

-A5 Fire
+A5 FIRF